 How Are Air Filters Used?

-Air filter materials are varied but, their primary purpose is always the same.
+Air filter materials are varied, but their primary purpose is always the same.
 Air filters prevent dirt, dust, pollen, and other debris from entering your HVAC system.
-Depending on your system and your filter’s rating, your filter may even capture bacteria and viruses.
+Depending on your system and filter’s rating, your filter may even capture bacteria and viruses.
 Make sure to check your unit’s requirements when choosing new filters to ensure they are made of adequate material and have sufficient filtering capacity.

 When Should Your Air Filter Be Replaced?

-Air filter should be replaced at least once every six months, but most filters will need to be replaced much sooner.
-The regularity with which you should replace your air filter depends on several factors including:
+The air filter should be replaced at least once every six months, but most filters will need to be replaced much sooner.
+The regularity with which you should replace your air filter depends on several factors, including:

-- How often you use your HVAC system
+- How often do you use your HVAC system

 - Whether or not you have pets